If you are looking for the cheesier history of pizza, then we have all the knead-to-know facts.

 With the help of this recommendation, he promoted his restaurant by introducing the now-famous Pizza Margherita.

-Whether that is the true history of pizza or just a simple myth, the world will never know.
+The world will never know whether that is the true history of pizza or just a simple myth.

 Birth of the Modern Pizza